-CDC Wonder -- This site is hosted by the Centers for Disease Control and is a portal to numerous studies concerning health-related topics such as AIDS/STDs, risk behaviors (the Behavioral Risk Surveillance System), mortality and natality statistics.
+CDC WONDER -- CDC WONDER is a portal to numerous databases concerning health-related topics such as AIDS/STDs and other communicable diseases, risk behaviors (the Behavioral Risk Surveillance System), mortality and natality statistics, and population estimates.
 There are several online data tools as well as a link to the SEER database.

 County Health Rankings and Roadmaps -- The County Health Rankings data are a compilation of county-level data on health outcomes, health behavior, health facilities, and socio-economic and environmental measures.
 There are data for annual rankings for 2010 onward and trend data for select indicators that cover longer ranges of years.

 Data Resources for SARS-CoV-2 -- This guide is a compilation of sources for data on Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) and COVID-19.
 The guide includes links to data on different facets of the virus and the disease it causes: cases, deaths, testing, projections, policy responses, public opinion and reactions, economic consequences, and some tools for working with data in different statistical applications.
 The focus is on data that are directly about the virus and the disease it causes or have been re-framed to focus on some aspect of their effects.